HealthSamurai/undefhir/README.md

 ```

-In this examle we are define 3 dictionaries
+In this examle we are define 3 dictionaries.

 Dictionary with name `color` will be loaded from raw file `./dict/colors`.
 This is plain text file with values on new line
 Content of `./dict/colors`
 ```
 Red